 Student ID cards are necessary to enter the building and to access the classroom floors within the building; therefore, you need to have your ID whenever you are on site.
-If you don't have your ID with you, you must check out a visitor pass at the front desk; this pass must be turned in when you leave the building.
+Students will need to check out a visitor's badge at the front desk if they do not have their ID with them.
+The badge must be turned in when leaving the building.
 If you lose your ID, you will be required to get a new one (replacement IDs cost \$15).
-Pictures for student identification (ID) cards are taken during new student orientation.
+Pictures for student identification (ID) cards are collected during new student orientation.
 Students not attending orientation should make alternate arrangements with the Front Desk staff within the first two weeks of class.
 Student ID cards may be used to obtain student discounts for some events happening in the Seattle area, such as the Seattle Symphony and the Seattle Art Museum.